photoprism/photoprism-docs/docs/getting-started/docker.md

 You may [mount any folder accessible from the host](https://docs.docker.com/storage/bind-mounts/) instead, including [network drives](faq.md#how-can-i-mount-network-shares-with-docker).
-Additional directories can be mounted as subfolders of `/photoprism/originals`:
+Additional directories can be mounted as sub folders of `/photoprism/originals`:

 ```bash
 -v ~/Example:/photoprism/originals/Example